datalad/datalad/docs/source/design/credentials.rst

    This specification describes the current implementation.

 Various components of DataLad need to be passed credentials to interact with services that require authentication.
-This includes downloading files, but also hings like REST API usage.
+This includes downloading files, but also things like REST API usage.

-Supported credential types include basic user/password combinations, access okens, and a range of tailored solutions for particular services.
+Supported credential types include basic user/password combinations, access tokens, and a range of tailored solutions for particular services.
 All credential type implementations are derived from a common :class:`Credential` base class.

 Importantly, credentials must be identified by a name.